The Integrative GIM Training Programme

 Martin Lawes - Primary Trainer and Programme Director

-Martin has been working as a music psychotherapist in special needs education and palliative care since qualifying in 1999.
-Additional, for a number of years he worked in acute and forensic psychiatry and in an eating disorders unit.
-He is a registered supervisor for the British Association for Music Therapy and has been a guest lecturer on three of the music therapy MA courses.
+Martin has worked for over 20 years as a music psychotherapist.
+He is a practitioner of both GIM and of improvisation-based music therapy, and has worked in special needs education, adoption, adult mental health, palliative care and private practice.
+Martin is a registered supervisor for the British Association for Music Therapy and has been a guest lecturer on three of the music therapy MA courses.
 Before becoming a therapist, Martin's original musical training was at the Royal College of Music where he studied flute, piano and conducting with Norman Del Mar.

 Ian Grundy - Assistant Trainer and Supervisor